solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/external/envoy/extensions/proxylatency/proxylatency.proto.sk.md

 Configure the proxy latency filter.
 This filter measures the latency incurred by the filter chain in a histogram.
+The filter fields are similar to the settings for [`COMMON_DURATION`](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage.html), introduced in Envoy 1.31.
+The filter also emits the following additional dynamic metadata fields, which you can use to augment the existing upstream options for access logging:
+- request_out_internal: first_byte_processed_millis
+- request_out: firstUpstreamTxByteSent
+- response_out: firstDownstreamTxByteSent

 ```yaml
 "request": .envoy.config.filter.http.proxylatency.v2.ProxyLatency.Measurement